Offering outplacement services can take some of the sting out of the layoff process for both parties.

 - Business cards, office space or phone answering service

-Whatever you do, it’s better to be proactive in making a plan.
+When it comes to outplacement services, it’s wise to be proactive in making a plan.
 A little research and forethought before you have to lay off workers will be time well spent.